jump-group/avacy-android-sdk/README.md

 ```
 Add the line above, which instruct Gradle to pull in the latest version of the SDK.

+If not already there, add also the Kotlin dependency.

 ```
 dependencies {
     ...